Make a fool of yourself to reduce stage fright and be a more engaging speaker

 Can you relate?

-I got over this when I realised that making a fool of myself was not a disaster.
-I realised that I could cope.. that life would go on.
+I got over this when I realized that making a fool of myself was not a disaster.
+I realized that I could cope.
+That life would go on.

 The way to show yourself that you can cope with making a fool of yourself is simply this: Make a fool of yourself!